urj2258/lab-7/readme.md

 teamed up online (via Zoom).

-***For students in the on campus section:*** your lab instructor will team you up with a partner.
+***For students in the on campus section:*** your lab instructor may team you up with a partner.

 To encourage collaboration and a team environment, labs are be structured in a *peer programming* setup.
 At the start of